Prostate Problems Erectile Disfunction

 Dietary Modifications

-Foods That Support Prostate Health:
+Foods That May Support Prostate Health:

-- Cruciferous vegetables (sulforaphane)
+- Cruciferous vegetables - Broccoli, cauliflower (sulforaphane)

-- Pumpkin seeds (zinc)
+- Pumpkin seeds - Natural source of zinc

 Foods to Limit:

-- Alcohol (increases urine production)
+- Alcohol - Increases urine production

-- Spicy foods (can worsen urgency)
+- Spicy foods - May worsen urgency in some men

 Lifestyle Habits